chiragbhagat/Angular2Webpack/README.md

 You can help contribute to the framework of this application and add new components such as unit tests for existing modules, adding notification panel and anything that helps build a good framework for an enterprise application.

-Some components of this application was generated using a source code generator [http://www.codebhagat.com](CodeBhagat for .NET).
+Some components of this application was generated using a source code generator [CodeBhagat for .NET](http://www.codebhagat.com).
 The backend Web API services being used for this Northwind application is at [`http://northwindapi.codebhagat.com`](http://northwindapi.codebhagat.com).

 ### Quick start